Contact us today to discuss your travel options with Maegan, our dedicated Australia Pet Relocation Consultant!

 AUSTRALIA PET IMPORT RULES AND REQUIREMENTS

-The rules and requirements in this document are applicable to import to Australia from the United States.
+The rules and requirements in this document are applicable only for imports to Australia from the United States.

-On Condition that the following criteria have been fulfilled, the quarantine period for a dog or cat entering Australia is 180 days.
-150 of these days can be completed in the country of origin, however there is a mandatory 30-day quarantine for all live animals entering the country.
+On the condition that the following criteria have been fulfilled, the quarantine period for a dog or cat entering Australia is 190 days.
+180 of these days can be completed in the country of origin, however there is a mandatory 10-day quarantine for all live animals entering the country.

 Below we have broken down the requirements and the recommended days, prior to your departure, that you should have this done by.